Principal vs Agency: Key Differences Explained

 Oversight isn't about micromanaging; it's about having the right systems in place to monitor performance and ensure everything is on track.
 This protects both you and your agent.
 By implementing clear reporting processes and using technology to track key metrics, you can maintain visibility without getting in the way of their work.
 Having a centralized platform where you can see real-time data helps you spot trends, measure effectiveness, and make informed decisions.
 These systems provide the clarity needed to confirm your agents are performing their duties and acting in your best interest, which you can learn more about in our HubiFi Blog.

-Your Guide to Accurate Revenue Reporting
+Getting Your Revenue Reporting Right

 Getting your principal versus agent determination right is the foundation of accurate financial reporting.
 It’s not just about following the rules; it’s about presenting a true picture of your company’s performance.
 This decision impacts your revenue figures, your financial statements, and how investors and auditors view your business.
 With the right approach and systems, you can handle this complexity with confidence and keep your reporting clean and compliant.